What is Barmah Forest virus?

-Barmah Forest virus is an illness transmitted by mosquitoes.
-It is only found in Australia.
+Barmah Forest virus disease is an illness transmitted by mosquitoes from animals to humans.
+It is only found in Australia and occurs throughout most regions particularly around inland waterways and coastal regions.
 An infection by the virus is not fatal and people who contract this illness recover.

-You will need a blood test to confirm you have Barmah Forest virus.
+A blood test is needed to confirm you have Barmah Forest virus.
 Treatment involves managing the symptoms.
 Medicine is not always necessary.

 Most people get better in a few weeks, but some people may have symptoms like joint pain, tiredness and muscle tenderness for 6 months or more.